NVIDIAGameWorks/KickstartRT/docs/SDK_Reference.md

 ## Internal Resources
-Lastly, this chapter describes the resources that the SDK creates and uses internally.
+Lastly, this section describes the resources that the SDK creates and uses internally.
 If you simply want to use the SDK, you don't need to read through this chapter and can skip it.

 ### Descriptor Heap and Constant Buffer
 When the SDK builds a command list from a Task Container, it uses a set of a descriptor heap and a constant buffer that the SDK manages internally.
 These are managed by a class named TaskWorkingSet.
 When performing ray tracing, the SDK generates a descriptor table based on the number of registered instances.
 This descriptor table is approximately twice as large as the number of registered instances.
 Therefore, if a large number of Instances are registered, the descriptor heap may not be able to allocate memory and an error may occur.

 The SDK does not dynamically change the size of the descriptor heap.
 The size of the descriptor heap can be set in the ExecuteContext_InitSettings structure when initializing the SDK.
-If this value is too large, it will be a waste of memory, and if it is too small, it will cause an error if too many instances are registered.
+If this value is too large it will be a waste of memory, and if it is too small it will cause an error if too many instances are registered.
 Choose an appropriate value according to the contents.

 ### Buffers for Index and Vertex Buffers
-The index and vertex buffers input from the application are copied to a buffer once in the SDK, along with transformations, index reordering, and other processing.
-These buffers are allocated on a shared buffer, meaning that one large buffer accommodates multiple geometries.
+The index and vertex buffers input from the application are copied to a seperate buffer once in the SDK along with transformations, index reordering, and other processing.
+These buffers are allocated using a shared buffer, meaning that one large buffer accommodates multiple geometries.
 This reduces the frequent VRAM allocation and deallocation.

 For static geometries, the buffer is released when its BLAS has been built, but for dynamic geometries (a geometry that performs an update to local vertex position change) is not released even after the BLAS is built.
 Therefore, static and dynamic geometry are managed in separate shared buffers.

 By generating a copy of the vertex buffer, the SDK can tweak the number of BLASs created per BVHBuildTask in order to adjust the BLAS creation load.

 ### Buffers for Direct Lighting Cache
 The Direct Lighting Cache is a buffer for storing the direct lighting result over the surfaces of the instances input to the SDK.
 Along with the vertex buffer copy process described above, the SDK internally calculates the size of this buffer for each geometry based on the surface area of the polygon and its edge length, and the SDK reads back the calculated size to the CPU side to reserve a buffer for actual direct lighting storage.
 For these processes, buffers for read back and atomic counter are required.
 Since it is not memory efficient to allocate many small buffers, these buffers are shared within the SDK.

 ### Buffers for BLAS, TLAS
 Buffers for BLAS construction also use shared buffers, but they are divided into several types depending on their use.

-Scratch buffer is required for BLAS construction.
+A scratch buffer is required for BLAS construction.
 The buffer for BLAS and scratch buffer are managed in separate shared buffers.
 In addition, the SDK internally performs BLAS compactions on static geometries.
 Therefore, there are four types of shared buffers for BLAS.

 TLAS, on the other hand, uses dedicated buffers that are not shared at all.

-Intermediate render targets for denoising
+### Intermediate render targets for denoising
-The intermediate render target for denoising is rather explicitly managed by the application with the Denoising Context Handle, but the actual memory management is done by the SDK.
-One point to note is that after calling Register and Destroy in ExecuteContext, the actual creation and destruction of resources are done in the next BuildGPUTask call.
+The intermediate render target for denoising is explicitly managed by the application using the DenoisingContextHandle, but the actual memory management is done by the SDK.
+One point to note is that after calling Register and Destroy in ExecuteContext, the actual creation and destruction of resources are done lazily in the next BuildGPUTask call.